BioDepot/fiji-clij/README.md

 3. Double click on the "Start" widget and press the blue "Start" button to start the workflow.

-The workflow will download images and benchmarking macros, and then perform the same sequence of image processing operations on the dataset using both the GPU and the CPU, and then compare the runtime and results of the two analyses.
+The workflow will download image data and benchmarking macros, and then perform the same sequence of image processing operations on the dataset using both the GPU and the CPU, and then compare the runtime and results of the two analyses.

-Please note that the CPU benchmark may take a very long time to complete depending on how many images are used - the runtime scales linearly with the number of images used, since images are sequentially processed.
+Please note that the CPU benchmark may take a very long time to complete depending on how many image datasets are used - the runtime scales linearly with the number of image datasets used, since image data are sequentially processed.

 ### Modifying parameters
 By default, the workflow uses 300 images from the [dataset used in the CLIJ paper](https://doi.org/10.17617/1.8J) for benchmarking; this can be adjusted by double clicking on the "Download Images" widget and modifying the parameters.
-Each image is ~127MB, so 300 images will occupy ~38GB.
+Each image dataset is ~127MB, so 300 image datasets will occupy ~38GB.

 The entire dataset consists of 607 images, numbered `000000` through `000606`;
-the "Pattern" field of the "Download Images" widget contains a [`printf`-style format string](https://en.wikipedia.org/wiki/Printf_format_string); by default it is the URL of one of these images, with a `%06d` placeholder that will be replaced by an image number, zero-padded to be 6 digits long.
+the "Pattern" field of the "Download Images" widget contains a [`printf`-style format string](https://en.wikipedia.org/wiki/Printf_format_string); by default it is the URL of one of these image datasets, with a `%06d` placeholder that will be replaced by an image number, zero-padded to be 6 digits long.
 The number will range from the value in the "Minimum Value" field to the value in the "Maximum Value" field, inclusively, and files will be placed in the directory specified in the